-I see a big need in our communities for mental health resources and providing our youth and adults with the necessary tools to balance and approach life's challenges and take care of their well-being.
+I see a significant need in our communities for mental health resources to learn the necessary tools to approach life's challenges and take care of their well-being.

-That is the reason why, in 2018, I became a certified bilingual Mental Health First Aid instructor for both English and Spanish speaking audiences.
-Since then, I have worked with Public Health departments in multiple counties, local non-profit organizations, and school districts to bring knowledge, awareness, resources, and a message of hope to individuals who might know someone or themselves going through mental health/or substance use issues.
+I am a certified bilingual Adult and Youth Mental Health First Aid instructor in English and Spanish.
+I have worked with Public Health departments in multiple counties, local non-profit organizations, and school districts to bring this resource to as many members of our community as possible.

-From Police Officers to Public Health employees, as well as the general public, a large number of people have attended my training to learn how to recognize signs of mental health or substance use challenges in adults, how to offer and provide initial help, and how to guide a person toward appropriate care if necessary.
+From Police Officers to Public Health employees, many individuals have attended my workshops to learn how to recognize signs of mental health or substance use challenges in adults, offer and provide initial help, and guide a person toward appropriate care if necessary.